 We DO stock products that:

-- conform to designs that research has shown to be effective
+- that research has shown to be effective

 - incorporate safe materials appropriate for intimate use